Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_greetings.md

     print("Bot: I'm not sure how to respond to that yet!")
 ```

-## Remember
-- `elif` means "else if" - checks another condition
-- Can have as many `elif` as needed
-- Bot matches exact text (case-sensitive!)
-- `else` handles anything else

-## Try This
+**How it works:** `elif` means "else if" - it checks another condition.
+You can have as many `elif` as you need!
+The bot matches exact text (case-sensitive), so "Hello" and "hello" are different. `else` handles anything that doesn't match.

-Add more greetings like "good morning"!
+Add more greetings like "good morning", "good evening", or "what's up" - make your chatbot smarter!

-## If Stuck
-- Type exactly: hello, hi, hey, or goodbye
-- Case matters!
-"Hello" and "hello" are different

-You did it! ⭐